IET Awards - Faraday Medal

 The recipient will receive a Bronze Medal and velum scroll and be invited to sign the Roll of Honour album, a leather bound volume containing the photographs and signatures of all Faraday recipients, and also IET Honorary Fellows, going back through time until the inception of these awards.

 The Medal is presented at the IET Achievement Awards ceremony, which is held in November each year.
+For background information on the Faraday Medal see the Fact Sheet.

 How to nominate